ShreyasPathe/ShreyasPathe/README.md

 > A full-stack finance tracker and analytics platform that allows users to scan receipts with AI, auto-categorize transactions, and generate insightful dashboards.
 Built with React, Tailwind, Clerk and Supabase.
 Fully hosted on Vercel at [financeai64.xyz](https://financeai64.xyz).

 ### 📰 [Fake News Detection App](https://github.com/shreyaspathe/fakenews)
 > Built using Streamlit and ML models (Naive Bayes, SVM, CNN), this app analyzes news article URLs and displays animated confidence graphs and typewriter-style text output.
 Integrated with Firebase for user auth.
+Hosted on firbase at [fakenewsapp](fakenewsdetects.streamlit.app/).

 ---